Advanced Grep Techniques: Searching Like a Pro

 Context is King

-Show surrounding lines with -C
+Show surrounding lines with -C for context, -A after, -B before.

 grep -C2 "timeout" /var/log/nginx/error.log